With 195 countries spread across our blue rock, narrowing down a list of the most beautiful cities in the world was a monumental challenge.

 Hour-long river cruises on the Douro offer lovely city views.
 To go further afield, the most popular excursions from Porto are day tours of the Douro Wine Valley.

 Porto is also a popular starting point for the Portuguese Way pilgrimage route of the Camino de Santiago.
+And check out our guide to Lisbon in Portugal as well.

 Oradea – the capital city of Bihor county – is located in north-west Romania, close to the border of Hungary.
-The city’s split in half via the Crișul Repede River.
+Th city’s split in half via the Crișul Repede River.
 And it’s well known for its stunning art nouveau and baroque architecture.

 Oradea’s one of the most beautiful cities in the world.
 It’s an architectural wonder and one that has been regaining its beautiful shine.